 - Premium Active, $649/month: 500 active users, unlimited registered users

 - Enterprise, custom pricing: Over 500 active users

 *Branches are independent portals, which can serve different departments or needs.

 - Gamification: TalentLMS lets you gamify courses with badges, points, levels, leaderboards, and rewards.
-By contrast, Thinkific, our No. 1, only does this via third-party integration, while 360Learning’s gamification mode is only available in the mobile app.
+By contrast, Thinkific, our top-recommended platform, only does this via third-party integration, while 360Learning’s gamification mode is only available in the mobile app.

 - Compliance training and monitoring: Like the others on our list, TalentLMS can provide compliance training with reports and certificates.
 It stands out, however, in that it can track expiration dates so you know when someone has to re-certify.
 It can also automatically remove an outdated course from someone’s task list, assigning the current one instead.
 You can also easily download reports for auditing certifications.

-- Industry-specific: TalentLMS courses are offered across a wide range of industries.
+- Industry-specific courses: TalentLMS courses are offered across a wide range of industries.
 Its corporate training platform enables businesses to offer compliance training to their employees that result in the issuance of certificates and certifications.
 Industries include:

 - Automotive: Inform technicians about new regulations and introduce new models to dealerships